 In general, there are two different types on the market: compact models and fixed-shaft models.
-Each has their own advantages and drawbacks.
-Compact models, like the Top Pick Lewis N Clark, are lightweight and smaller in size when fully compressed.
-Non-compact models like the totes Auto Open Wooden, on the other hand, are heavier and don't collapse to a small and easy-to-carry size.
+Each has its own advantages and drawbacks.
+Compact models are lightweight and smaller in size when fully compressed.
+Non-compact models, on the other hand, are heavier and don't collapse to a small and easy-to-carry size.
 Despite these drawbacks, they are generally quite sturdy, and none of the non-compact models flipped inside-out in the wind during our tests.

 In this article, we've put together an outline of what you should consider when purchasing this rain protection product.
 But first, here's some information about why you might want to buy one in the first place.

 Today, you have the option between "traditional" (non-compact) umbrellas and compact ones.
 The former are classic in their form and generally quite sturdy, albeit cumbersome.
 The latter are small enough to carry with you at all times in your day bag, yet tend to be less durable.
 In both categories, there is variation in weight, the size of the canopy, and the size when completely collapsed.
 These factors impact a model's ability to shield you from poor weather conditions, as well as its ease of use and portability.
 In this section, we'll also discuss the pros and cons of choosing a rain jacket instead of an umbrella.